 Counterfeit products have been addressed by the federal government via legislation that will give border officers the authority to intercept, search and seize counterfeit goods coming into Canada.

 The act will also make it easier to prosecute those importing, selling or distributing counterfeit products in Canada and will act as an important deterrent.
-FCPC will continue to advocate for additional action on reducing counterfeit products in the marketplace.
+FHCP will continue to advocate for additional action on reducing counterfeit products in the marketplace.

 E-commerce, Safety and Fair Market Practices